AdobeDocs/experience-manager-learn.en/help/forms/sign-multiple-documents/create-forms-for-signing.md

 * Make sure the forms are based on the **SignMultipleForms** template.
 This ensures the forms are pre-populated with the data fetched form the database.

-* The forms need to be configured to use Adobe Sign and the signer1 field needs to be associated with the Customer Email field
+* The forms need to be configured to use Acrobat Sign and the signer1 field needs to be associated with the Customer Email field
 * The forms also need to be associated with clientLib called **getnextform**
 * The forms need to use Signature Step component.
 * The form must also use the custom **Sign Multiple Form** component.
 This component allows you to navigate to the next form to sign in the package.